Checklist: Unified Interface transition

 Create a Welcome Page that users see when they access each of your app.
 This is a great opportunity to guide users in their first steps.

-Use existing Custom Controls to improve the usability of most field types, especially on mobile.
-For example, replace a 0 to 5 field rating with stars, replace a view of appointments with a calendar view, replace a sub-grid view with card forms.
+Use existing Custom Controls to improve the usability of most column types, especially on mobile.
+For example, replace a 0 to 5 column rating with stars, replace a view of appointments with a calendar view, replace a sub-grid view with card forms.

 Leverage Reference Panels on forms to bundle multiple views, quick views, and KB search feature in a single place.